Nidhij0shi/java/readme.txt

-Trying to implement github webhook !!!!!! trying to implement pollscm new content addedd testing github web hook new changes done for build 2 for poll scm trigger made some changes new changes
+Trying to implement github webhook !!!!!! trying to implement pollscm new content addedd testing github web hook for generating build